SunburntRock89/SunburntRock89/README.md

 # 👋 Hey there!

-I'm Rhys, a TypeScript developer from the United Kingdom
+I'm Rhys, a TypeScript developer from the United Kingdom who decided it was about time to create a GitHub Read Me :)

 ## GitHub
 Most of my projects are contained in private repositories.
 Most of what you find on here was written in an attempt to teach myself JavaScript.